Send a WhatsApp Message

 Updated

-After you’ve contacted us to enable WhatsApp support, and created WhatsApp-approved templates in Twilio, you can send a WhatsApp message in any campaign or broadcast where you can send a SMS message.
+After you’ve enabled WhatsApp support and created WhatsApp-approved templates, you can send WhatsApp messages in any campaign or broadcast.

-5. Select a WhatsApp approved sender in the From field.
+3. Select a WhatsApp approved sender in the From field.
+If you only have one sender phone number, it’s already selected for you.

 the whatsapp message builder with a sender field selected